nferro/tera-docker/README.md

  cd tera-docker
  ./build.sh
  ```

+  This Docker image expects the environment variables `PORT` and `PASSWORD` to define on which port the GUI listens and what password should be used to authenticate.
+By default port is `8080` and password is `changeme`.

 ## Main network
   Run interactively (forwarding ports 8080 for Web Interface and 30000 for the node):